Student Affairs and Support Services

 Health Requirements

-As a prerequisite to registration and according to Colorado state law, measles, mumps, and rubella immunity are required for all Regis University students.
-Students can be considered immune to measles only if they have physician documentation of:
+As a prerequisite to registration, and in accordance with Colorado state law, measles, mumps, and rubella immunity are required for all Regis University students.
+This requirement can be met by physician documentation of one of the following:

-The University, in its sole discretion, maintains the right to expand or rescind it’s requirements for immunization as an expectation for registration and enrollment in order to respond to and address mandates or guidance from local health authorities and to maintain the general well-being of the entire university community.
+The University, in its sole discretion, maintains the right to expand or rescind its requirements for immunization as an expectation for registration and enrollment to respond to and address mandates or guidance from local health authorities and to maintain the general wellbeing of the entire university community.

 Immunization information becomes part of the student’s medical record, which is maintained and updated with each subsequent contact with Student Health Services.
 Immunization documentation is due July 15th.
 Failure to provide the required documentation of immunizations will result in the student being considered noncompliant and therefore will be dropped from classes.